TL;DR: How to Prep Your Vehicle for Off-Roading

 If you’ve got an off-road beast that isn’t quite street-legal, or a custom setup that turns heads and raises eyebrows, it’s worth making sure your registration and documents are in order before you hit the road.

-Registration, inspections, and compliance rules can vary wildly from state to state—especially if you’re asking “Is my off-road vehicle legal on public roads?”
+Registration, inspections, and compliance rules can vary wildly from state to state—especially if you’re asking “Can I drive my off-road vehicle on public roads?”
 Know before you go.

 Real Freedom Comes from Being Ready